ocaml/dune/doc/goals.rst

 promises.

-In particular, while making Dune scalable we must also make sure to not turn ``dune`` into a monster because no one wants to force their users to install a monster to build their project.
+In particular, while making Dune scalable we must also make sure to not turn Dune into a monster because no one wants to force their users to install a monster to build their project.
 This brings us to the next point of Dune being a no-brainer dependency.

 Remain a no-brainer dependency
 ==============================

-``dune`` is a hard dependency of any Dune project.
+Dune is a hard dependency of any Dune project.
 Anyone using Dune to develop their project will have to ask their user to install Dune.
 For this reason, it is very important to keep Dune as lean as possible.